BLOG

 Did you know that a boiler is one of the most common household appliances?
 Unfortunately, carbon emissions from boilers contribute to climate change.
 One way to reduce your carbon footprint is by ensuring your boiler remains efficient and one of the easiest ways to do this is getting an annual service.

-Not only will servicing ensure you boiler is running efficiently, it can help avoid costly repairs in the future and ensure any manufacturers warranties are kept up to date.
-The average price for a boiler service in the uk is £80-£100 (check a trade).
-If you would like to find out more about how to book a boiler service, give us a call on 01536 903123.
+Not only will servicing ensure your boiler is running efficiently it can also help avoid costly repairs in the future and ensure any manufacturer's warranties are kept up to date.
+The average price for a boiler service in the UK is £80-£100 (check a trade).
+If you would like to find out more about how to book a boiler service, give us a call at 01536 903123.

 Smart TRV's and Controls

-Smart thermostatic radiator valves (Smart TRVs) are devices that were designed to provide an individual, room-by-room heating control, by working in conjunction with your thermostat kit and creating a so called zoned heating system, which can be easily managed through an app for smartphones, tablets or computers.
+Smart thermostatic radiator valves (Smart TRVs) are devices that were designed to provide individual room-by-room heating control, by working in conjunction with your thermostat kit and creating a so-called zoned heating system, which can be easily managed through an app for smartphones, tablets or computers.

-Only heating the parts of the home you are using at any given time is a great way to save money and reduce those carbon emissions.
-Below is a great video produced by the energy saving trust that shows you how to use your room thermostats and radiator thermostats.
+Only heating the parts of the home you are using at any given time is a great way to save money and reduce carbon emissions.
+Below is a great video produced by the Energy Saving Trust that shows you how to use your room thermostats and radiator thermostats.

 Air Source Heat pumps